s-t-u-t-z/JAMF-Scripts/Install_macOS_Updates/README.md

 - To initiate the install of updates the user has to click the "Install" button.<br>
 - This script is designed to handle reboots for T2 chips machines by way of the shutdown command so updates (ex: security updates) install correctly.<br><br>

+<u>Self Service Script:</u>
+This script has the following features:
+- If there ARE software updates the user will be informed which updates are available.
+- If there are NO updates available, the user will be informed.
+- The user will be informed IF any updates require a reboot.
+- To initiate the install of updates the user has to click the "Install" button.
+- This script is designed to handle reboots for T2 chips machines by way of the shutdown command so updates (ex: security updates) install correctly.<br><br>

 <h3>Setup</h3>
 1) Add the "PATCHING - macOS Updates.sh" script to your JPS server<br>